 - Those who are certified or professionals who wish to expand their career opportunities.

-Successful completion of the Program will enable you to be awarded the degree in Tourism Consultancy.
+Successful completion of the Program will enable you to be awarded the degree in Specialization in TOURISM CONSULTANCY.

 After successfully completing the Program, the student will receive the degree as awarded by the University where they have enrolled.